 The building will have potable water and sanitary sewer to serve a restroom.
 The building will also have a camera system to view transactions and other areas of operations.
 Monitors for the camera system will be placed in the scale house.

 Recycling Area

-The recycling area can either be relocated near the existing office or remain in the same location.
+The recycling area can be relocated near the existing office or remain in the same location.

-Truck Storage/Maintenance/Recycling Consolidation Building
+Recycling Consolidation Building